saketkc/pysradb/docs/commands/srx-to-srr.rst

 column of ``SRAmetadb``.
 For example, what cell` types do different experiments correspond to?
 What treatments have been applied to them?
 This can be listed by using the ``-desc`` tag.
-If you also need the sample and experiment accesions, SRS and SRX respectively, please use ``--detailed`` tag.
+If you also need the sample and experiment accessions, SRS and SRX respectively, please use ``--detailed`` tag.